Philadelphia violence: 3 dead, including 2 teens, after violent day; 6 others injured

 Two other 15-year-olds suffered graze wounds in the shooting.
 Both teens are expected to survive.

-A number of children were on the playground and basketball courts at the time.
-Sources believe there may have been more than one shooter.

-Police said it's not clear if the 15-year-old was the intended target.
+Police said it's not clear if the 16-year-old was the intended target.

+"My daughter is 6," said nearby resident Ed Carr.
+"You don't want your child out here in this type of environment."

+Kimberly Sciulli, who lives nearby, told Action news her son was shot three years ago.

 The third shooting happened around 11:20 p.m. in Point Breeze.
 Police said a 38-year-old woman was hit while inside a house on Tasker Street.
 A 19-year-old male sitting outside the home was shot twice.
 Both were taken to the hospital in stable condition.